 Your building

-Its permanent exhibition, called “Circuito Central Elétrica“, features original machinery, in perfect condition, through which the history of this old factory is told, as well as the evolution of electricity to renewable energies.
-Science space with an industrial base, it is one of the most visited museum centers in the whole country.
+Its permanent exhibition, known as the Electricity Factory Circuit, features original machinery in perfect condition, telling the story of this old factory as well as the evolution of electricity up to renewable energy.
+As an industrial-based science space, it is one of the most visited museum sites in the country.

-Central Tejo is housed in an iconic building of early 20th-century Portuguese industrial architecture, with an iron structure covered in brick and façades that combine styles such as Art Nouveau and Classicism.
-It was one of the first buildings to be fully lit by electricity, becoming a symbol of modernity in Lisbon at that time.
+Central Tejo is housed in an iconic building of early 20th-century Portuguese industrial architecture, featuring an iron structure covered in brick and facades that combine styles such as Art Nouveau and Classicism.
+It was one of the first buildings to be fully lit with electric energy, becoming a symbol of modernity in Lisbon at the time.

 Central Tejo in the Current Context of Sustainability

 The relevance of Central Tejo goes beyond its industrial past.
-By becoming part of MAAT, it has become a place for reflection on the future of energy and sustainability.
+By integrating into MAAT, it has become a point of reflection on the future of energy and sustainability.
 Visitors can explore:

 - Exhibitions on renewable energy;